Ky7m/netai-chat-with-your-data/README.md

   ```bash
   az login
   ```
-- Provide the necessary Configuration values are specified under the Azure section in the `eShopAppHost` project:
+- Provide the necessary Configuration values are specified under the Azure section in the `ChatWYData.AppHost` project:

   - CredentialSource: Delegates to the [AzureCliCredential](https://learn.microsoft.com/dotnet/api/azure.identity.azureclicredential).
   - SubscriptionId: The Azure subscription ID.